fscottfoti/togethermap/README.md

 * Second clone this repo
 * Third run `meteor` in the cloned repo
 * Fourth open up `http://localhost:3000/` in a web browser

+## Deployment

+Deployment is a bit beyond the context of this document.
+Meteor has standard tools for this though, so if you're a savvy programmer feel free to give it a shot and ask questions as I've encountered and solved quite a few deployment issues.  **If you're not a programmer, I'm happy to help you set up and deploy TM for a reasonable consulting fee.**

 ## Loading Sample Data